rs3166252/Deal-Boss/Terms of Service & Privacy Policy.md

 ### Data We Do Not Collect
 - Deals Boss does **not** collect user data, personal messages, or any other sensitive information.

-### How We Store Data
+### Data Storage and Hosting
+- **Server Data, Deal Data, and other important data are not stored on the hosted server.**
+   - The hosted server only contains the runtime data required to operate the bot effectively.
-- Collected data is stored securely in **Google Sheets**, which is accessible only to the bot at runtime and the developer (Rohtash) for troubleshooting and maintenance.
+   - All collected data is stored securely in **Google Sheets**, which is accessible only to the bot during runtime and the developer (Rohtash) for troubleshooting and maintenance.
    - While the data is **not encrypted**, it is protected through Google Sheets' access controls to prevent unauthorized access.

 ### How We Use Your Data
 - Server and channel information is used solely to deliver deals to the designated channel.